View Workflow Executions in Medusa Admin

 What are Workflow Executions?#

 Workflows are a series of steps that perform a task.
-You build a workflow in your source code to implement custom commerce flows and features.
+You build workflows in your source code to implement custom commerce flows and features.

-When you execute a workflow, it runs the steps in sequence to complete the task.
-If you've configured the workflow to have its executions stored in the database as explained in this technical guide, you can view the executions and their details in the Medusa Admin.
-This is useful to debug workflows and ensure they ran as expected.
+When you execute a workflow, Medusa runs the steps in sequence to complete the task.
+If you've configured the workflow to store its executions in the database as explained in the Store Workflow Executions guide, you can view the workflow's executions and their details in the Medusa Admin.
+This is useful for debugging workflows and ensuring they run as expected.

 View Workflow Executions#